 Tony Finau vs. Keith Mitchell.
 Both players carry an energy game.
 This is perfect for Austin Country Club, and this guarantees to be a compelling suit, but after winning his first Tour occasion earlier this month on the Honda, Classic Mitchell might be strolling on empty.

 Ian Poulter vs. Kevin Kisner.
 An English bulldog towards the Georgia variety.
-Kisner was on an undertaking remaining yr before he was run over using Watson in the championship in shape, and Poulter changed into born to play this format.
+Kisner was on an undertaking for years before he was run over using Watson in the championship in shape, and Poulter changed into being born to play this format.
 I am calling this one a toss-up.

 Group 15

 Bubba Watson vs. Kevin Na.
-The defending champion has historically played his quality golfing at specific golf courses, assume Augusta National or Riviera, and Austin C.C.
-Is proper up his alley.
+The defending champion has historically played quality golf at specific golf courses.
+Assume Augusta National or Riviera, and Austin C.C. is right up his alley.
 Expect any other big week from Bubba.

 Jordan Spieth vs. Billy Horschel.
-Speith’s struggles the previous few months have been well documented, so it’s first-rate no longer to overthink this one and make Horschel the easy pick out.
+Speith’s struggles over the previous few months have been well documented, so it’s first-rate no longer to overthink this one and make Horschel the easy pick.

 Group 16

 Sergio Garcia vs. Shane Lowry.
-In his followed hometown, Garcia should make some noise this week to a layout he enjoys and a bracket that would pave the way to his 2d consecutive Sweet sixteen appearance.
+In his followed hometown, Garcia should make some noise this week with a layout he enjoys and a bracket that would pave the way to his 2d consecutive Sweet Sixteen appearance.